effectivecore/core/readme.md

       cache::$data['demo']->object_1->property_1 = 'value 1';
       cache::$data['demo']->object_1->property_2 = 'value 2';
       cache::$data['demo']->object_1->property_N = 'value N';
-      cache::$data['demo']->array_1['item_1'] = 'value 1';
+      cache::$data['demo']->array_1['key_1'] = 'value 1';
-      cache::$data['demo']->array_1['item_2'] = 'value 2';
+      cache::$data['demo']->array_1['key_2'] = 'value 2';
-      cache::$data['demo']->array_1['item_N'] = 'value N';
+      cache::$data['demo']->array_1['key_N'] = 'value N';
     }

-This architecture give ability to access NoSQL data as quickly as possible.
-When using the PHP module OPCache, the access speed can increase from 2 to 3 times.
-In fact, to access NoSQL data, it is enough to load a PHP file of a certain entity and data will be available immediately after loading.
+Data storage in the "dynamic/cache" directory is performed separately for each type of entity, as shown in the example below.

+An example of separate storage of entities:

+- dynamic/cache/data--blocks.php
+- dynamic/cache/data--breadcrumbs.php
+- dynamic/cache/data--file_types.php

+Then, when an attempt is made to call a certain part of the NoSQL tree, the required PHP file is connected and the requested data becomes instantly available.
+When using OPCache, all data is already in bytecode and probably in RAM in PHP cache, which makes access to them as fast as possible.

+That file structure is very convenient for development because any change to any attribute will be shown through "git diff" as a 1 line change at a specific location in a specific file.

+You can change the structure of the NoSQL tree through the special "Changes" mechanism.
+This mechanism provides the ability to make changes to the global NoSQL tree on the basis of which the entire system works.
+An example of making changes is shown in the file "demo--data--changes.data" in module "Demo".
+After applying the mechanism and clearing the cache, the entire tree will be rebuilt.

-Thus, the core of the system is the aforementioned set of class-patterns and NoSQL storage, which cache is represented as PHP code, containing instances of these classes in tree form with any level of nesting and unlimited by structure.
+Thus, the core of the system is a set of pattern classes and a NoSQL tree in the form of PHP code, which containing instances of these classes (entities) in a tree-like form with any nesting level and unlimited in its structure.

-Changing the structure of NoSQL data is possible only through a special mechanism.
-For example, the system menu is located in NoSQL storage and nobody cannot disrupt its work.
-The anonymous user menu is stored in SQL storage and the administrator can edit this menu through the system interface.

-Field types are supported:
+NoSQL storage supports the following data types:

 - integer;
 - float;
 - boolean;
 - string;
+- string|_string_true;
+- string|_string_false;
 - array;
+- array|_empty_array
 - object|class_name;
 - null.

-The system implements the "Changes" mechanism.
-This mechanism provides the ability to make changes to the global NoSQL tree on the basis of which the entire system operates.
-An example of making changes is shown in the "demo--data--changes.data" file of the "Demo" module.
-After applying the mechanism and clearing the cache, the entire tree will be rebuilt.
+Note: the system menu is located in the NoSQL storage and no one can disrupt its work using the administrative interface of the system.
+The anonymous user menu is stored in the SQL storage, and its editing is available through the administrative interface of the system.

-Core: SQL
+SQL
 ---------------------------------------------------------------------

 MySQL and SQLite can be used as SQL storages.